October 26, 2020

 In addition to the above, several other factors place teen drivers at risk.
 These include:

-• Inexperience.
+- Inexperience.
 In Alabama, teens can get a provisional license after just 30 hours of driving practice.
 But experts note that it can take months, days, or even years before teen drivers develop the skills they need to drive safely.
 Inexperienced drivers often overestimate their skills while underestimating hazards such as rain and snow.
 Teen drivers in the first months after getting licensed have some of the highest accident rates.

-• Immaturity.
+- Immaturity.
 The human brain doesn’t finish developing until age 25.
 Because their brains are not fully developed, teen drivers are more likely to ignore risks and engage in reckless behavior.

-• Their passengers.
+- Their passengers.
 Teens tend to ride with other teens.
 However, this is dangerous for two reasons.
 One, boisterous conversations, loud music, and other teen activities can distract teens and lead to accidents.
-Two, experts note that peer pressure makes teens far more likely take unnecessary risks.
+Two, experts note that peer pressure makes teens far more likely to take unnecessary risks.
 One study found that teens are nearly three times as likely to drive recklessly when they have teen passengers.

-• Speeding.
+- Speeding.
 Teens are far more likely than older drivers to ignore speed limits.

-• Time of Day and Week.
+- Time of Day and Week.
 Unlike the other factors, teens cannot control the time of day.
 However, the CDC reports that 40% of fatal teen motor vehicle crashes happened between 9 pm and 6 am.
 The CDC also found that over fifty percent of crashes occurred on Friday, Saturday, or Sunday.

 How Parents Can Keep Teen Drivers Safe